ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 #### Input Share Decryption {#input-share-decryption}

-Each report share has a corresponding task ID, report metadata (report ID and timestamp), the public share sent to each Aggregator, and the recipient's encrypted input share.
+Each report share has a corresponding task ID, report metadata (report ID and timestamp), a public share sent to each Aggregator, and the recipient's encrypted input share.
 Let `task_id`, `metadata`, `public_share`, and `encrypted_input_share` denote these values, respectively.
 Given these values, an aggregator decrypts the input share as follows.
 First, it constructs an